JohnnyLdeAlba/enigmav/README.md

 apt-get update
 ```

-Next you'll need to install PHP5.6 and all the additional dependancies needed for EnigmaV to run.
+Next you'll need to install PHP 5.6 and all the additional dependancies needed for EnigmaV to run.

 ```bash
 sudo apt install php5.6 php5.6-mysql
 sudo apt install libapache2-mod-php
 ```

-Once PHP is installed you'll need to enable it in Apache2.
+Once PHP is installed you'll need to enable it in Apache 2.
 The below commands disable PHP7.4 and enables PHP5.6 (The latest version of PHP is enabled by default).
 After that we need to restart Apache.

 ```bash